 It’s your birthday.

 We all wish you were here to celebrate it, to once again complain about how this day was too close to the biggest of holidays, and how you were always “getting gypped” out of presents.
 Made us laugh every time.

 You were a class act, yet down to earth at the same time.
 You practiced humility, and preached acts of kindness no matter what.
 Your focus was on God, family, and the faith you were proud to be a part of.

 You had ups and downs, multitudes of challenges, but you always seemed happy.
 Your extended family and wealth of old friends were always around, always entertaining.
 They were a happy bunch as well, with a good word for everyone.

 It was always about love with you.
-And comfort.
+Comfort.
 Especially with your prowess in the kitchen, oh that comfort!
-The coffee pot bubbling on the stove, chicken soup simmering away… My wife and still reminisce about your kitchen whenever we cook in ours.
+The coffee pot bubbling on the stove, chicken soup simmering away…my wife and still reminisce about your kitchen whenever we cook in ours.

 The world has changed since you’ve been gone, and it seems to be for the worse.
 There’s barely any patience anymore, kindness is at a premium, and events that should shake all of us to the core have become sadly commonplace.

 Yes, we should live “through the windshield, and not the rear view mirror.”
 Some will say it’s a sad day when you’re caught living in the past.
 But how can we not at least take a peek back?

 Life was a lot more carefree, without much to concern us.
 There was Vietnam, and Watergate.
 Those events seemed to take place far away from us, covered by a news cycle once a day, not ad nauseum.